 Moisture is the most recurring problem natural hair transitioners and naturals have.
 If you want healthy growing hair you need to not only nurture and shield it from external “aggressions”, but you also need to have it moisturised at all times.
 I know this is something you may feel is easier said than done, especially when you have two different hair textures with different needs.
 Talk about an impossible mission, right?!

 Well, it’s not so impossible.
 With some effort and knowledge of your hair, you can have your hair moisturised at all times.

-Solution: A big secret to having your hair moisturised at all times is to seal in the moisture.
+Solution: A big secret to having your hair moisturised at all times is to shampoo it.
+This removes product buildup and allows water in.
 Another solution is to use products that have humectants in it, such as glycerin, honey or aloe vera.
 Of course, you should also avoid products that have ingredients that take the moisture off your hair.
-Finally, make every effort to know you hair so you know how to moisturise it no matter what.
+Finally, make every effort to know your hair so you know how to moisturise it no matter what.

 There are, of course, other transitioning hair struggles we face in our journey to natural hair, but these seem to be the most frequent ones.
 What other struggles do you face and how do you overcome your struggles?
 Whatever you face in your journey remember:

 “Don’t stress.
 Do your very best and appreciate each step you take.”